 We kept our own personal accounts alongside the joint one for probably the first six months of marriage, but it was more complicated than it needed to be.
-Here’s just a few reasons why I think having a joint bank account makes more sense:
+Here are just a few reasons why I think having a joint bank account makes more sense:

-- It’s just easier.
+It’s just easier.
 Having multiple accounts can get complicated.
 With one account, you don’t have to worry about who pays for what and for what bill.
 Whether online or through your branch, you can easily access all your transactions from one convenient spot – money comes in, money goes out from the same bank account.
-Less fees, things to track and ultimately less mishaps (i.e. missed payments, etc.).
+Fewer fees, things to track and ultimately fewer mishaps (i.e. missed payments, etc.).